• Skip to primary navigation

 FET cascode amplifier circuit diagram

-The second part is a common gate amplifier, which is powered by the first stage.
+Second part is common gate FET which is powered by first stage.

 Formulas: